Harry stared at the snake engraved tap, tracing the cold metal of the small, silver squiggle with his fingertip. ‘Open.’

 He flicked through the pages of his book, underlining key parts with his quill and jotting the references down in the margin.

 Time crawled by with the faint tick of the clock and the rustle of parchment.

 ‘What did Professor Babbling want?’
 Hermione asked as the lesson came to an end.

 ‘She just wanted to know why I switched to Ancient Runes and to warn me about how fast the class will move.’

-‘We do go fast, but if you’re already ahead in transfiguration, then you’ll be able to redistribute your time and keep up.’
+‘We do go fast, but if you’re already ahead in transfiguration then you’ll be able to redistribute your time and keep up.’
 She beamed.
 ‘Why did you switch, then?’

 ‘I told you.
-I got a bit tired to being told how I was going to die every lesson.’
+I got a bit tired of being told how I was going to die every lesson.’
 Harry shrugged.
 ‘It was kind of funny for a while, but then she started repeating her predictions and the novelty wore off.’

 Hermione shook her head and rummaged through her bag.
 ‘It’s Arithmancy now.
 I’ve got the notes from last year somewhere in here.
 I thought you might like them.’

 Harry accepted the thick stack of parchment with a smile.
 I’d prefer your notes from Ancient Runes, really.
-There’re no long essays for Arithmancy.
+There’re no really long essays for Arithmancy.

 He scanned the pages as Professor Vector arranged her students into a precise seating plan that seemed as much about having everyone sat in a symmetrical pattern as it did learning.